ninn-kou/Starry/README.md

 * [**birankr**](https://github.com/BrianAronson/birankr) <br> CRAN package for estimating various rank (centrality) measures of nodes in bipartite graphs (two-mode networks).
 * [**FakeNewsNet**](https://github.com/KaiDMML/FakeNewsNet) <br> This is a dataset for fake news detection research Resources.
+* [**IMGUR5K-Handwriting-Dataset**](https://github.com/facebookresearch/IMGUR5K-Handwriting-Dataset) <br> IMGUR5K handwriting set.
+It is a handwritten in-the-wild dataset, which contains challenging real world handwritten samples from different writers.The dataset is shared as a set of image urls with annotations.
+This code downloads the images and verifies the hash to the image to avoid data contamination.
 * [**MultiRank**](https://github.com/ginestrab/MultiRank) <br> Implementation of the paper *Centralities of Nodes and Influences of Layers in Large Multiplex Networks* in MATLAB.
+* [**MultiVERSE**](https://github.com/LPioL/MultiVERSE) <br> Embedding of Monoplex, Multiplex, Heterogeneous, Multiplex-Heterogeneous and full Multiplex-Heterogeneous Networks.
 * [**pwc**](https://github.com/zziz/pwc) <br> Papers with code.
 Sorted by stars.
 Updated weekly. *Note: This repo was not maintained anymore after 2018.*

 ### 1.2 Tools